 If you’re more interested in elections, then check out The Presidential: The Most Powerful Game in the World.
 It’s an aptly named game that simulates a Presidential election.

-The premise is simple.
+The premise of this political board game is simple.
 You are competing to be President.
 The game board is the electoral map, and each turn you make decisions that help you win votes in different states.
 There’s a strategic element in where you decide to go campaigning, but there’s also an element of chance in that the number of votes you generate is based on the roll of the dice.

 One cool feature is that there’s an interactive, online tool that helps you track your progress throughout the game – because otherwise you’ll need to write everything down and do a lot of math.

 It’s a nifty, high-level view of what a Presidential campaign is like and how the electoral college impacts strategy.
 Check out this video review below, and then head over to Amazon to look at the game.